cckolon/cckolon.github.io/index.md

 ![In San Francisco](/assets/media/goldengate.jpg)

 I did a lot of math work at the Naval Academy.
-[You can read about it here](research.html).
+[You can read about it here](/research.html).
 The main topic of my research is the stability of mathematical swarm models.
+Currently, I'm interested in software and machine learning, especially automatic ways to prove stability and control nonlinear systems.
+[Check my blog to see what I'm up to](/blog.html).

 ![contact](assets/media/contact.png){: .left-img}